 Cohesion on the other hand refers to the act of forming a whole unit.
 It is effectively a subset of coherence.
 Picture cohesion as the bricks and cement which make up the building.

 Bricks and cement can be put together to create any form of structure.
-However, it is only when they are laid together properly that a building can be built.
+However, it is only when they are laid together properly that they form a building.
 Similarly, a text will be cohesive if cohesive ties are used however it will only be coherent if the cohesive ties are used appropriately to create meaning.

 You can have cohesion without coherence but you cannot have coherence without cohesion.
 The picture does not make sense unless the correct pieces are placed in the correct order, even if certain pieces may be the same size and shape.